 11. Will there be an increase next year?

 Each spring, we review and evaluate yearly operating costs as well as our ability to sustain services.
-As operational costs rise yearly, permit cost increases are likely.
+As operational expenses rise yearly, permit cost increases are likely.

 12. What other options do I have if I want to cancel my parking?

-13. What steps are VCU Parking and Transportation taking to ensure that there is adequate parking available for our growing campus?
+13. What steps are VCU Parking and Transportation taking to ensure adequate parking is available for our growing campus?

 As the university continues to expand its footprint, so does the need for parking and transportation services.
-We recently hired the services of a consultant firm to evaluate all aspects of the department, to include: parking demand, new parking sites, neighborhood parking concerns, transit operations, budgetary and business needs, and new/existing partnerships.
+We hired the services of a consultant firm to evaluate all aspects of the department, including parking demand, new parking sites, neighborhood parking concerns, transit operations, budgetary and business needs, and new/existing partnerships.

-We have reviewed these findings and are working with leaders across the university and health system to develop solutions to increase parking availability as well as reduce parking demand.
-We have also hired an alternative transportation coordinator who will coordinate all aspects of VCU’s alternative transportation system.
-In addition to strengthening our existing transportation options (ZimRide, ZipCar, RamBikes), this individual will also work to develop strategies to expand the number of employees and students traveling via alternative means.
+We have since reviewed these findings and are working with leaders across the university and health system to develop solutions to increase parking availability and reduce parking demand.
+We have also hired an alternative transportation coordinator to coordinate all aspects of VCU’s alternative transportation system.
+In addition to strengthening our existing transportation options (Zimride, ZipCar, RamBikes), this individual will also develop strategies to expand the number of employees and students traveling via alternative means.

-For questions or concerns regarding our parking facilities, please contact us by email at firstname.lastname@example.org or phone at 828-PARK (7275).
-We also always welcome your feedback on how we can improve.
-Please reach out to us with your suggestions as well.
+For questions or concerns regarding our parking facilities, please contact us by email at email@example.com or phone at 828-PARK (7275).
+We always welcome your feedback on how we can improve.
+Please reach out to us with your suggestions.